 JEDI Youngling Outreach

 JEDI Younglings are students in grades K-5.
 JEDI Enclaves and Initiate Clusters are responsible for working with Project Teams to develop and conduct age-appropriate outreach activities based on the project and its technologies.
-While Project Leads, Engineers and Padawans are encouraged to participate in Youngling outreach, the Enclave or Initiate Cluster is responsible for taking the lead in organizing the activity.
+While Project Managers, Engineers and Padawans are encouraged to participate in Youngling outreach, the Enclave or Initiate Cluster is responsible for taking the lead in organizing the activity.
 Youngling Outreach should be conducted as a feeder activity, with a threefold goal of (1) leveraging the project to excite youth about NSBE and the specific project technologies; (2) encouraging the you to consider STEM careers; and (3) attracting students to the Enclave or Initiate’s academic institution.